Cooksey99/llm-workspace/README.md

 The `make setup` command will automatically:
 1. Check for and install Ollama (via Homebrew if not present)
 2. Install Go dependencies
-3. Pull the required LLM model
+3. Pull the required LLM and embedding models from config.yaml
 4. Start Ollama service if not running

 ## Manual Installation